brimless/leet2go/README.md

 - ~~Simple static file server~~
   - ~~This is a simple approach, but wouldn't bring anything valuable to the user; it's just a file explorer with the extra step of running a server.~~
   - A browser can natively do this, just navigate to the file path on your browser!
-- Simple "home page" web app + HTML template for question view
+- Simple "home page" web app + HTML template for question view <- this project is going down this path
   - This can be a very simple HTML home page that allows the users to search for their problems, and some basic features.
 - Build a slightly more complex web app using a framework
   - This will allow for cool visuals and more interactiveness.
   - Allow to run code ???
   - This could be a completely separate project!

+# Roadmap

+Here's a short list of what I still have planned, or am thinking about for this project:

+- [ ] Output JSON files as well
+- [ ] A simple "Home Page" to navigate, filter, and search the local files
+- [ ] Add basic syntax highlighting
+- [ ] CLI parameters
+- [ ] Explore how to scrape questions by id or name
+- [ ] Explore how to scrape test cases (if so, add them to HTML template)
+- [ ] Explore if fetching premium questions is possible with a premium account
+- [ ] Add some code editor
+  - will most likely be spin-off project of its own